-Though wired, this is one of the most searched questions on the internet.
+Though wired, this is one of the most searched online questions.
 And let us answer that one for you.

-During the Everest Base Camp trek, we will be staying in quite comfortable hotels.
+We will stay in quite comfortable hotels during the Everest Base Camp trek.
 So, the bathroom is not an issue.
 This might be a problem for mountain climbers who always travel with a tented camp.
-While camping, the trekkers poop in a hole toilet; making small holes in nearby places and closing it when done.
+While camping, the trekkers poop in a hole toilet, making small holes in nearby places and closing it when done.
 Sometimes, they also use wag bags or poop tubes.

 How do you go to the toilet on Everest?

-Above Namche to Gorakshep, the landscape starts to be difficult and accommodation becomes basic.
+Above Namche to Gorakshep, the landscape becomes difficult, and accommodation becomes basic.
 So, naturally, you will have to use bathrooms on sharing basis, and sometimes, they have squat seats.
 Hopefully, it’s clean.

 So, do you have any more questions for MyEverestTrip regarding your Everest endeavors?
-If you do have more queries, we will be happy to address them.
+If you have more queries, we will happily address them.
 Just leave a comment below us and send us an email.